twilco/twilco.github.io/_posts/2019-03-10-riscv-from-scratch-1.markdown

 We won't be able to run any code on a RISC-V processor until we have an environment to do it in.
 Fortunately, we don't need a physical RISC-V processor to do this - we'll instead be using [qemu](https://www.qemu.org).
 To install `qemu`, follow the [instructions for your operating system here](https://www.qemu.org/download).
 I'm using MacOS, so for me this was as easy as:

 {% highlight bash %}
-# also available via MacPorts - `sudo port install qemu`
+# Also available via MacPorts - `sudo port install qemu`
 brew install qemu
 {% endhighlight %}